openshift/enhancements/enhancements/network/on-prem-service-load-balancers.md

   (likely BGP), but should also be usable in smaller, simpler environments using L2 protocols.
 Tradeoffs include:
     * Layer 2 (gratuitous ARP for IPv4, NDP for IPv6) - good for wide range of
-      environment compatibility, but limiting for larger clusters
+      environment compatibility, but limiting for larger clusters.
+All traffic for a single Service Load Balancer IP address must go through one node.
-    * Layer 3 (BGP) - good for integration with networks for larger clusters
+    * Layer 3 (BGP) - good for integration with networks for larger clusters and opens up the possibility for a greater degree of load balancing using ECMP to send traffic to multiple Nodes for a single Service Load Balancer
 * Suitable for large scale clusters (target up to 2000 nodes).
 * Must be compatible with at least the following cluster network types:
   [OpenShift-SDN](https://github.com/openshift/sdn) and